 The student must function effectively and supportively in the Learning Team throughout the duration of the Program.
+The Program Director will determine whether the student is functioning effectively and supportively as per Section 3.2.2.1.

 3.1.8 Attendance